CASA manila's Nature to Nurture Philosophy

 CASA manila interior decor expresses the diversity of the Filipino cultural mosaic.
 My hope is to transport you to the Philippine Islands as soon as you walk through the doors.
 We celebrate our indigenous roots, our tropical geography, our provincial life, our Spanish and American colonial history, and Indo-Malay-Oriental influences through our artwork and furnishings in our 80 seat restaurant, right in the heart of North York.

-Our location is conveniently between the 2 major highways Hwy #401 & the DVP, only blocks away from both, and with TTC accessibility.
+Our location is conveniently between the two major highways Hwy #401 & the DVP, only blocks away from both, and with TTC accessibility.
 We have ample free parking, and are open 7 days a week for lunch and dinner, for your convenience, (except for Christmas Day and Good Friday).
+We have a liquor license and an exciting bar and non-alcoholic beverage selection.

 CASA manila embodies the Mabuhay Spirit which means “Welcome and long live!” and is in how we care about your experience with us.